-Elyse is the Senior Director for Food, Health, and Wellness Programs at the U.S. Chamber of Commerce Foundation’s Corporate Citizenship Center.
-Elyse works at the intersection of business, health, food, and social impact—harnessing the role of the private sector in improving health.
-In this role, she works with diverse companies to drive innovation and programming for businesses that help support the health of consumers, employees, and communities around the world.
+Elyse is the Senior Director of Food, Health, and Wellness Programs at the U.S. Chamber of Commerce Foundation.
+She works at the intersection of business, health, and social impact—harnessing the role of the private sector in improving physical and mental health and well-being—be it for consumers, communities, or employees around the world.
+In this role, she works with a diverse network of companies to drive programming and partnerships that help the private sector improve health outcomes through their corporate social responsibility, philanthropy, and employee engagement programs.

-Prior to her current role, Elyse was the Deputy Director of First Lady Michelle Obama’s Let’s Move! initiative—working directly with the First Lady to help America raise a healthier generation of kids and families.
-In this role, Elyse was a strategic leader and advisor, conceptualizing and directing the campaign’s priority initiatives and key messages, collaborating with c-suite executives in the private sector, government, and non-profit sectors.
-She also ensured unique and authentic positioning for the First Lady with communication strategies that broke through and resonated with diverse audiences.
+Prior to her current role, Elyse was the Deputy Director of First Lady Michelle Obama’s Let’s Move!
+Initiative, working directly with the First Lady to help America raise a healthier generation of kids and families.
+In this role, Elyse was a strategic leader and advisor, conceptualizing and directing the campaign’s priority initiatives and key messaging strategies, and developing partnerships with senior executives in the private sector, government, and nonprofit sectors.

-Before joining the First Lady’s senior team, Elyse spent more than a decade developing social marketing and health communication campaigns.
-She is experienced in creating and executing shared-value initiatives and public-private partnerships that leverage assets, fill needs, generate change, and uniquely position brands as leaders in social impact.
+Before joining the First Lady’s senior team, Elyse worked in consulting firms developing social marketing and health communication campaigns for nonprofit and government clients.
+She is experienced in creating and executing shared value initiatives and public-private partnerships that leverage assets, generate change, and uniquely position brands as leaders in social impact.

-Elyse graduated from the University of Florida and received her Master’s degree in Public Health Communication and Marketing from the George Washington University.
-She serves on advisory boards for the Harvard T.H.
-Chan School of Public Health and The Harvard Business School’s (HBS) Culture of Health: A Business Leadership Imperative program; DC Central Kitchen; and GiveHealthy, a new initiative designed to raise awareness that hunger is a health issue, so that when people think about supporting hunger, they do it with healthy food.
+Elyse is a proud Florida Gator and received her Master’s degree in Public Health Communication and Marketing from the George Washington University.
+She serves on the advisory boards for the Harvard T.H.
+Chan School of Public Health and The Harvard Business School’s Culture of Health Business Leadership program, DC Greens, and DC Central Kitchen.